Combined effective field theory interpretation of Higgs boson, electroweak vector boson, top quark, and multi-jet measurements: The SMEFT parameterization

 Although parameterizations of the SMEFT corrections are computed up to quadratic order, the majority of the results we report use parameterizations truncated at $\mathcal{O}(c_j/\Lambda^2)$.
 As visible in Eq.~(\ref{eqn:crosssec_EFT}), parameterization terms quadratic in $c_j$ enter with a factor $1/\Lambda^4$, the same order in $1/\Lambda$ as the linear terms of a parameterization containing dimension-8 operators.
 To avoid the inconsistency of considering only some contributions at order $1/\Lambda^4$, the main results that are computed thus only use parameterizations at $\mathcal{O}(c_j/\Lambda^2)$.
 However, a comparison of the constraints using the linear-only and the linear-plus-quadratic parameterization is provided.
 This gives an indication of how much the inclusion of orders $1/\Lambda^4$ could change the sensitivity of the results.

 The relative effect of the linear part of the parameterizations on the \HtoGamGam, \WGam, \ZtoNuNu, \WW, \ttbar, and inclusive jet cross sections and the EWPO is shown in Figs.~\ref{fig:param_effect1}--\ref{fig:param_effect6}.
 This quantity is computed as the change in the cross section, relative to the SM expectation, for the parameter values indicated in the legend.
 For $c_j/\Lambda^2=1\TeV^{-2}$ this corresponds to the constant $A_{\alpha,j}^i$ in Eq.~(\ref{eqn:crosssec_EFT}).
 The upper panels in these figures show the measured values of the cross sections with respect to the SM predictions.
+The corresponding figures in the rotated basis, described in Section~\ref{sec:results}, are given in Appendix~\ref{sec:ev_impacts}.